 Jessica aims to weave SMF Jazz Academy into the fabric of Savannah’s communities.
 This assets-based music program will empathetically teach, serve, and support the needs of each student and their family.
-Jessica is married to her partner, Ethan, and is a proud mom of a college sophomore, a high school junior, three cats, and a pug.
+Jessica is married to her partner, Ethan, and is a proud mom of two children and furry pets.

 Questions?
 Email jessica@savannahmusicfestival.

 Erez Dessel is a pianist, composer, and educator currently based in Savannah, GA.
 Originally from Ann Arbor, MI, Dessel has been playing piano since the age of six, letting his musical passion guide him through life and leading him to explore a multitude of styles and creative worlds.
 While he remains grounded by the music of his heroes, people like Thelonious Monk and Duke Ellington, his music has expanded to include the influence of genres ranging from Mandé music of West Africa to 21st-century classical music.